 After Effects CC 2018 review

 Its timeline and node-based approach makes it very easy to quickly animate anything.
-And as you delve deeper into the feature set, you can soon see why animators and artists on major motion pictures like Iron Man 3 and Oblivion make it their tool of choice (you can see how it was used on these films here).
+And as you delve deeper into the feature set, you can soon see why animators and artists on major motion pictures make it their tool of choice.
+It isn't a tool you can learn quickly, though, although a good place to start is with our list of After Effects tutorials.

 - Also read: The best computers for video editing